swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 ## OnDemand CardLink API

-The OnDemand Card Link endpoint may be called to create a single card link.
+The OnDemand CardLink endpoint may be called to create a single URL.
 The request body consists of several separate objects.
 The `auth` object contains the credentials required to authenticate with CardSavr.
-The `expiration` object, which is optional, specifies the expiration date for the card link — if not provided, it defaults to 2 months from the current date.
+The `expiration` object, which is optional, specifies the expiration date for the CardLink — if not provided, it defaults to 2 months from the current date.
 The `cardholder`, `card`, and `address` objects contain the necessary information to create those entities on behalf of a cardholder.

-In response to a properly formed POST request to the OnDemand endpoint containing this information, the user will receive a card link containing a fully formed URL that can be accessed immediately.
+In response to a properly formed POST request to the OnDemand endpoint containing this information, the user will receive a CardLink containing a fully formed URL that can be accessed immediately.

 ### Request Body Example